CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricMacAgingSettings.md

 ```

 ### -MacAgingTime
 Define the MAC address aging time in seconds.
-This field is valid when the \&quot;Custom\&quot; MAC address aging option is selected.
+This field is valid when the \&amp;quot;Custom\&amp;quot; MAC address aging option is selected.

 ```yaml
 Type: int